 - In a new tab of your browser, go to https://portal.azure.com.

-- Click Azure Active Directory > Conditional access.
+- Click Azure Active Directory > Security > Conditional Access.

-- On the Conditional access – Policies blade, click Baseline policy: Require MFA for admins (preview).
+- In the Conditional access – Policies pane, click Baseline policy: Require MFA for admins (preview).

-- On the Baseline policies… blade, click Use policy immediately > Save.
+- In the Baseline policy pane, click Use policy immediately > Save.

 This second policy blocks access to global administrator account authentication when the sign-in risk is medium or high.

-- On the Conditional access – Policies blade, click New policy.
+- In the Conditional access – Policies pane, click New policy.

-- On the New blade, type Global administrators in Name.
+- In the New pane, type Global administrators in Name.

 - In the Assignments section, click Users and groups.

-- On the Include tab of the Users and groups blade, click Select users and groups > Users and groups > Select.
+- On the Include tab of the Users and groups pane, click Select users and groups > Users and groups > Select.

-- On the Select blade, click the GlobalAdmins > Select > Done.
+- In the Select pane, click the GlobalAdmins group, and then click Select > Done.

 - In the Assignments section, click Conditions.

-- On the Conditions blade, click Sign-in risk, click Yes for Configure, click High and Medium, and then click Select and Done.
+- In the Conditions pane, click Sign-in risk, click Yes for Configure, click High and Medium, and then click Select and Done.

-- In the Access controls section of the New blade, click Grant.
+- In the Access controls section of the New pane, click Grant.

-- On the Grant blade, click Block access, and then click Select.
+- In the Grant pane, click Block access, and then click Select.

-- On the New blade, click On for Enable policy, and then click Create.
+- In the New pane, click On for Enable policy, and then click Create.

 - Close the Azure portal and Microsoft 365 admin center tabs.

 To test the first policy, sign out and sign in with the DedicatedAdmin account.
-You should be prompted to configure MFA on the user account.
+You should be prompted to configure MFA.
 This demonstrates that the first policy is being applied.

 See the Protect global administrator accounts step in the Identity phase for information and links to protect your global administrator accounts in production.